-At the end of last month, Martin visited the Manufacturing Technology Centre in Coventry for a Digitalising Manufacturing Conference.
-During the two-day conference, he had the chance to discuss the benefits that digital manufacturing can bring to manufacturing businesses, and some of the roadblocks to its full adoption in the UK.
+I visited the Manufacturing Technology Centre in Coventry for a Digitalising Manufacturing Conference, where I had the chance to discuss the benefits that digital manufacturing can bring to manufacturing businesses, and also some of the roadblocks to its full adoption in the UK.

 Impact of Digital Manufacturing